 Report on SharePoint 2007 Migration

 Reporting is a crucial piece of any given migration, because we want to make sure everything worked as it was supposed to.
 If it didn’t, reporting helps to know exactly what failed and why, so that it can be fixed.

 Sharegate offers a lot of flexibility in terms of building reports, but if you want one quick and effective automatic report, you can view the report for the migration we just completed in the All Task panel.
 From there, you will quickly see the results.
 I can see from the report that I have a few errors that occurred during the 2007 to Office 365 migration, so I’ll double-click on it to find out more.
 What I love about these error and warning messages is that they actually mean something.
 I can tell that the Translation Management Library is deprecated and thus was not enabled on my destination Microsoft 365.
 There is also a URL to a Sharegate Documentation article that helps me solve this issue.

 However, depending on your method of migrating, you could have chosen between Automatic Mode and Manual Mode.
 These are two approaches to the migration, one that is completely silent, but asks you before the migration starts what to do if various things happen.

 The other, Manual Mode, stops and asks what to do as each warning or error occurs.
 With Interactive Mode, I could see while I was migrating my SharePoint 2007 Sites, that certain Site Templates no longer exist at the destination.

 I won’t go into too much detail in this article, but Sharegate gives you great flexibility when mappings of Users and Groups, Site Templates and Permission Level.
-In this case, it allows me to map old site templates to new ones, so that I can adjust to the new architecture of SharePoint on Office 365.
+In this case, it allows me to map old site templates to new ones, so that I can adjust to the new architecture of SharePoint on Microsoft 365.

 This blog is part of a series of 4 articles aiming to help you migrate to Office 365 or SharePoint Online by providing all of the necessary steps and available scenarios.